 The Pillar 3 rules in the CRR set out the need for firms to publish certain details of their risks, capital and risk management in order to improve transparency and market discipline.

 The disclosures will be updated each year after completion of the annual audit and approval of the audited financial statements.
 The company year end is 31 May.
-The current information is set out in the Pillar 3 PDF located in the documents folder.
+Our Pillar 3 information is available using this link.

 The European Securities and Markets Authority (ESMA) requires investment firms to publish, on an annual basis, information on the identity of execution venues and the quality of execution obtained.
 This reporting requirement falls under MiFID II (Markets in Financial Instruments Directive) which is a European Union law that aims to standardise regulation for investment services across all member states of the European Economic Area.